Who can apply for the Lindblom Memorial Fellowship?

 How long can my research proposal be?
 Does it need to be formatted specifically?

-The research proposal should be no more than 5 pages (double-spaced, 12-point font, Times New Roman, 1” margins), not including a focused bibliography that can be up to 1 additional page.
-In the event that a longer document is uploaded, selection committee members will only review the first five pages.
+The proposal may be up to 3 pages (single-spaced, 12-point font, Times New Roman, 1” margins), not including a focused bibliography that can be up to 1 additional page.
+In the event that a longer document is uploaded, selection committee members will only review the first three pages.

 Can I submit photographs or charts with my application?

-Yes, but any non-textual material must be included within the five-page limit.
+Yes, but any non-textual material must be included within the three-page limit.

 Should I include a budget in the proposal?